botwithfeelings/PrivacySearchQueries/seed_queries_new.md

   - how to uninstall youtube
   - how to uninstall snapchat
   - how to uninstall instagram
-  - how to uninstall pokemongoTemplates
+  - how to uninstall pokemongo

 - Removing social media connections
   - how to unfollow someone on facebook